DigitalPasts/DANES2024/index.md

 * Applying Linked Open data (LOD) conventions
 * Computer vision and optical character recognition (OCR) for ancient scripts
 * Critical debates on the use of computational methods for ancient sources
+* Database creation and web technologies
+* Graph theory and network analysis
 * Machine learning for low resource datasets
 * Pedagogical applications of digital resources and tools